-Holdings of cash and cash equivalents have been used to pay out new loans or for redemptions and buybacks of borrowings.
+Holdings of cash and cash equivalents have been used to purchase loans or for redemptions and buy-backs of borrowings.

 As new borrowings occur when the terms for them are considered favourable, a need sometimes arises to invest surplus liquidity.
-This liquidity contributes to earnings and provides the flexibility to meet demand for new lending.
+This liquidity contributes to earnings and provides the flexibility needed to meet the demand for new lending.

-At the end of 2022, NOK 0.4 (0.3) billion of the Company's liquidity was invested in bank deposits and NOK 1.4 (1.7) billion in interest-bearing securities.
+At the end of 2023, NOK 0.5 (0.4) billion of the Company's liquidity was invested in bank deposits and NOK 0.5 (1.4) billion in interest-bearing securities.
 Securities are recognised at market value.